BLIPs: Bayesian Learned Interatomic Potentials

 \section{Experiments}

 We demonstrate the effectiveness of BLIP across a range of simulation-based chemistry tasks.
-First, as an illustrative example, we use BLIP to model a controlled dynamical system of charged particles interacting via Coulomb forces in a bounded 3D space.
-We then apply BLIP to two challenging MLIP tasks: (i) training from scratch using the equivariant PaiNN architecture~\citep{schutt2021equivariant} on a data-scarce, out-of-distribution ammonia (NH\textsubscript{3}) system, and (ii) fine-tuning the pretrained ORB v3 model~\citep{rhodes2025orb} on silica glass (SiO\textsubscript{2}) with 699 atoms.
+First, as an illustrative example, we use BLIP to model a system of charged particles interacting via Coulomb forces.
+We then apply BLIP to three challenging MLIP tasks: (i) training from scratch using the equivariant PaiNN architecture~\citep{schutt2021equivariant} on a data-scarce, out-of-distribution ammonia (NH\textsubscript{3}) system, and fine-tuning the pretrained ORB v3 model~\citep{rhodes2025orb} on (ii) the silica glass (SiO\textsubscript{2}) with 699 atoms, {and (iii) the MATPES~\citep{kaplan2025foundational} PBE dataset using active learning}.
 In both cases, BLIP improves uncertainty calibration and predictive performance.